srz2/stevenzilberberg.com/documentation/srd.md

     - Github
     - Emailing
     - Resume View/Download
+  - Phase 2 (Completed: 2/21/2024)
+    - A *Project* page to show and highlight projects that I have completed
-  - Phase 2 (Completed: No)
+  - Phase 3 (Completed: No)
     - A *Blog* page with statically typed entires to talk about whatever I want
-    - A *Project* page to show and highlight projects that I have completed
-  - Phase 3 (Completed: No) -
+  - Phase 4 (Completed: No) -
-    - Tie into Github to make a customized experience with the data from my profile
     - A dynamically rendered resume section which exports to a custom layout PDF
     - Moved blog over to some sort of CMS system so pages are rendered automatically